-We have a staff team of thirteen, including six experienced solicitors.
+We have a staff team of thirteen, including seven experienced solicitors.
 All our advocates are crime specialists.

 This is a busy office, attending an average of 78 police station interviews and finishing 68 Magistrates’ Court files – each and every month.
 In addition, our Crown Court team attend court daily.

 This volume of work is far from a bad thing – our staff team have developed a broad range of experience and skills and so we are able to offer you an individual service, giving you sound and considered advice, to ensure the best outcome in your case.